 Great Big Library of Everything: Dream's library is almost infinitely large and filled with books that the author conceived but never actually finished.
 Some notable titles include G.K.
-Chesterson's The Man Who Was October, Wodehouse's Psmith and Jeeves, and That Romantic Comedy Sci-Fi Thriller I Used to Think About on The Bus to Work by you, the person reading this trope page right now.
-Word Of God has it that Dream's library has an annex that contains everything that actually was written, too.
+Chesterton's The Man Who Was October, Wodehouse's Psmith and Jeeves, and That Romantic Comedy Sci-Fi Thriller I Used to Think About on The Bus to Work by you, the person reading this trope page right now.
+Word of God has it that Dream's library has an annex that contains everything that actually was written, too.
 We just never see it because it's so tiny compared to the rest of the place.

 The Grim Reaper: Death, obviously, although she subverts the image by being anything but grim, refusing to carry a scythe, and generally dressing as a Perky Goth.
 Destiny is actually closer in appearance to the archetype, being grim, almost eyeless, and robed.